Higher-Order Functions

 Arguments to the adjoint ODE solver

-The arguments to the adjoint ODE solver are different from those for the other functions (for those see Arguments to the adjoint ODE solvers).
+The arguments to the adjoint ODE solver are different from those for the other functions (for those see Arguments to the ODE solvers).

 • ode: ODE system function,